-Our Compliance Program incorporates the elements in accordance with the "Compliance Program Guidance for Pharmaceutical Manufacturers" ("OIG Guidance") developed by the United States Department of Health and Human Services, Office of Inspector General ("OIG").
-Click below for a brief description of each element.
+Our Compliance Program incorporates the elements in accordance with the "Compliance Program Guidance for Pharmaceutical Manufacturers" ("OIG Guidance"), developed by the United States Department of Health and Human Services, Office of Inspector General ("OIG").

 In the United States, some of the policies that provide our colleagues with guidance around their conduct of day-to-day operations include the following: